 - 10.1 All cases must be judged on the specific facts of a situation and bearing in mind all relevant circumstances. - 10.2 The following are examples of misconduct.
-They are not exhaustive. - 10.2.1 Engaging in any illegal activity (e.g. theft, assault, criminal damage) - 10.2.2 Engaging in any activity which brings the sport into disrepute - 10.2.3 Bullying, discriminatory behaviour and intimidation - 10.2.4 Physical or threatened violence - 10.2.5 Deliberate damage or abuse of property (including a boat) - 10.2.6 Deliberately disobeying the reasonable instructions of event officials - 10.2.7 Repeated breaches of rule 2 - 10.2.8 Inciting others to break rule 2 - 10.2.9 Deliberately breaking a racing rule with the intention of gaining an advantage - 10.2.10 Deliberate interference with another competitor's equipment - 10.2.11 Repeating a measurement offence (intentionally or recklessly)
+They are not exhaustive. - 10.2.1 Engaging in any illegal activity (e.g. theft, assault, criminal damage) - 10.2.2 Engaging in any activity which may bring, or has brought, the sport into disrepute - 10.2.3 Bullying, discriminatory behaviour and intimidation - 10.2.4 Physical or threatened violence - 10.2.5 Deliberate damage or abuse of property (including a boat) - 10.2.6 Deliberately disobeying the reasonable instructions of event officials - 10.2.7 Repeated breaches of rule 2 - 10.2.8 Inciting others to break rule 2 - 10.2.9 Deliberately breaking a racing rule with the intention of gaining an advantage - 10.2.10 Deliberate interference with another competitor's equipment - 10.2.11 Repeating a measurement offence (intentionally orrecklessly)

-- 10.2.12 Lying to a hearing - 10.2.13 Other forms of cheating such as falsifying personal, class or measurement documents, entering a boat known not to measure, missing out a mark to gain places etc. - 10.2.14 Foul or abusive language intended to offend (see below)
+- 10.2.12 Lying to a hearing or to a race official - 10.2.13 Other forms of cheating such as falsifying personal, class or measurement documents, entering a boat known not to measure, missing out a mark to gain places etc. - 10.2.14 Foul or abusive language intended to offend (see below)